Lake Tahoe Wolf

 I often refer to many holistic books to help treat an animal and put them on a healthy regime.
 Much of this

-like Dr. Becker's Real Food for Healthy Dogs and Cats; and I LOVE
+Pets.
+I also like Dr. Karen Becker's Real Food for Healthy Dogs and

-latest version) because not only does it contain guidance for feeding, but it has lots of holistic and
+they contain guidance for feeding, but some have lots of holistic and homeopathic remedies for

-Manual of Natural Veterinary Medicine by Susan Wynn ad Steve Marsden is also great to add
+Manual of Natural Veterinary Medicine by Susan Wynn and Steve Marsden is also great to